zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific task
+1. User requests to delete a specific task.
 2. ProfBook delete task based on given index.

    Use case ends.

 **Extensions**

 * 2a.
-The Index provided is invalid
+The Index provided is invalid.
     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.